Seteco/Somorrostro/health-monitoring.md

 ## Alarm Actions

 The `exec` line in health configuration defines an external script that will be called once the alarm is triggered.
-The default script is **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** which sends a descriptive email about the event.
+The default script is **[alarm-notify.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-notify.sh)** which sends a descriptive email about the event.

-You can use `alarm-email.sh` as a template for writing your own alarm actions (e.g. for sending the events to another NMS, sending SMS, etc).
+`alarm-notify.sh` is capable of:

+1. sending emails
+2. sending pushover.net notifications
+3. sending messages to slack.com channels

+It uses **roles**.
+For example `sysadmin`, `webmaster`, `dba`, etc.

+Each alarm is assigned to one or more roles, using the `to` line of the alarm configuration.
+Then `alarm-notify.sh` uses its own configuration (`/etc/netdata/health_alarm_notify.conf` the default is [here](https://github.com/firehol/netdata/blob/master/conf.d/health_alarm_notify.conf)) to find the destination address of the notification for each method.
+Each role may have one or more destinations.

+So, for example the `sysadmin` role may send:

+1. emails to admin1@example.com and admin2@example.com
+2. pushover.net notifications to USERTOKENS `A`, `B` and `C`.
+3. messages to slack.com channel `#alarms` and `#systems`.

 ### Alarm Emails

 You need a working `sendmail` command for email alerts to work.
 Almost all MTAs provide a `sendmail` interface.

-The `to` line in health configuration is the first parameter to **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** which uses this as a **role**.
-For example `sysadmin`, `webmaster`, `dba`, etc. The email addresses of the recipients for each role are defined in **[/etc/netdata/health_email_recipients.conf](https://github.com/firehol/netdata/blob/master/conf.d/health_email_recipients.conf)**.

 **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** will send the emails from user `netdata` to the email address of the recipient.